PedroNogacz/conversor-2esp/README.md

 boot log as `TG1WDT_SYS_RESET`), the watchdog timer has fired.
 This usually means the code spent too long inside a blocking function.
 Review any long initialization or read loops and insert `yield()` or short `delay()` calls so the watchdog can run.
-Adding `Serial.println` statements around those sections helps identify where the application gets stuck.
+These sketches now call `yield()` inside lengthy print loops so the watchdog never starves.
+Adding `Serial.println` statements around long operations can also help identify where the application gets stuck.

 ### PC listener